pyOpenSci/software-peer-review/open-source-software-submissions/onboarding-guide.md

 # Onboarding New Editors and Reviewers

-The pyOpenSci open peer review process is supported by volunteer editors and reviewers.
-Here we will discuss processes for onboarding new editors.
+The pyOpenSci open peer review process is supported by volunteer editors.
+Here we discuss processes for onboarding new editors.

 The success of our peer review process is dependent upon a well-balanced editorial board.
 Our board needs to have combined expertise in: